Praentice/DFRecipes/docs/index.md

 The aim of this website is to give tricks regarding digital forensic and investigation in general.
 Please keep in mind that this website is currently in WIP state.
 As a consquence of it, some pages aren't completed.

+## Acknowledgment
 The informations on this website come from a lot of different authors through articles, room on TryHackMe, github repository...
 I have decided to compile all of these valuable informations on this very same website.
-You will find link to the original ressources used to create the pages of my website in the **Ressources** section.
-Please check their work, this website would be much less interesting without them.
+You will find link to the original ressources used to create the pages of my website in the **Resources** section.
+A lot of persons helped me in one way or another to create, promote this website and gain skills in DFIR topics and ethical hacking.

+Please check their [work](Acknowledgment).
+Without them, this website would not be at its current state.

-# Who am I ?
+## Who am I ?

 Hello !
-My name is Prantice, I'm a student in cybersecurity, I am also a DFIR enjoyer and the co-founder of the CTF team *brain tea'sers*.
+My name is Prantice, I'm a student in cybersecurity, I am also a DFIR [^1] enjoyer and the co-founder of the CTF team *brain tea'sers*.

+[^1]:  **D**igital **F**orensic **I**ncident **R**esponse

 ## My social networks
-Here's my social networks, don't hesitate to contact if you want to give suggestions regarding the website.
+Here's my social networks, don't hesitate to send an email at contact@dfrecipes.fr if you want to give suggestions regarding the website.

 |Website|Link|
 |-|-|